Exporting Your Audit Data: CSV, JSON, and HTML Reports

-How to export verifications to CSV and dashboard summaries to JSON.
-Use exports for clients, developers, or your own reporting.
+How to export verifications to CSV, dashboard summaries to JSON, client HTML reports, entity data, and competitor benchmark reports.
 All data stays local.

 BearAudit keeps all crawl and verification data on your machine.
 When you need to share it or feed it into another tool, use the built-in exports.